 The MOST important piece of content on your LinkedIn profile that describes who you are, what you’re an expert in, and who you help.

 Aside from your name and photo, your headline is what helps make that first impression.
 We all know first impressions are key.

 Make sure that your headline utilizes SEO-optimized keywords to enhance your visibility and reach on the platform.
 SEO stands for Search Engine Optimization and essentially uses key phrases and keywords that are important to your ideal client and subject matter.
 By including these keywords in your headline, you have a higher chance to appear at the top of search results.
 People tend to focus on the top few search results on page 1.
-Keywords help you stand out at the top, instead of being buried past page 3-4.
+Keywords help you stand out at the top, instead of being buried past pages 3-4.

 For example, if you were to build a LinkedIn profile around sales, you’d likely want to use keywords like sales, lead generation, profit, social selling, etc.

 By default, LinkedIn prepopulates your headline section with your current job title and company name.
-This is not a bad start, however it’s important to note that you have the ability to change this section to your liking.
+This is not a bad start, however, it’s important to note that you have the ability to change this section to your liking.
 We strongly recommend that you do.

 There is a ton of real estate to use to craft a catchy headline that will lead to more sales.
 As of last August, LinkedIn expanded the character count for headlines from 120 to 220 characters.

 When crafting your LinkedIn profile headline, it’s important to ensure that it contains the following:

 Using the above elements to craft your headline, you need to find a way to stand out from the crowd and speak to your target audience.
 Having a catchy headline will attract more leads and then it’s up to you to sell your services and close the deal.